 Service Dependencies in Incidents

-You may view and add Service Dependencies from incidents using our Technical Service Dependencies for Triage feature.
+You may view and add service dependencies from incidents using our Technical Service Dependencies for Triage feature.

 Suggested Service Dependencies

 Suggested Service Dependencies uses machine learning to suggest other services that may depend on your service, or that your service depends on.
 If incidents on your service tend to be followed by incidents on another service, or vice versa, Suggested Technical Service Dependencies will be provided.
 This feature ensures that a service’s dependency topography is continually up-to-date as your technical infrastructure evolves and changes.
-You may view Suggested Service Dependencies on individual services’ Impact tabs or on an active incident, which will have a blue pill with the number of suggested dependencies, if they are available:
+You may view Suggested Service Dependencies on individual services’ Service Dependencies tabs or on an active incident, which will have a blue pill with the number of suggested dependencies, if they are available:

 View and Add Suggested Service Dependencies

-- Navigate to Services Service Directory click your desired service’s name Impact tab.
-If your service has suggested dependencies, you will be able to view them by clicking the blue Suggested Technical Dependencies dropdown.
+• If your service has suggested dependencies, you will be able to view them by clicking the blue Suggested Technical Dependencies dropdown.
 If the machine learning algorithm has not detected any suggested dependencies, this blue dropdown will not be available.

-- To add a Suggested Service Dependency: Click the next to the service name.
-To dismiss a Suggested Service Dependency: If you do not feel that a Suggested Service Dependency correlates with your service, click the next to the service name to dismiss the suggestion.
+• To dismiss a Suggested Service Dependency: If you do not feel that a Suggested Service Dependency correlates with your service, click next to the service name to dismiss the suggestion.
 Please Note: Once you dismiss a suggestion, it will never be shown again as a suggestion.
 If you change your mind, however, you may always manually add that dependency.

 FAQ

-I already have a Slack channel configured for my service, why is it not appearing under Communication channel?
+I already have a Slack channel configured for my service, why is it not appearing under Communication Channel?